 News: BC Transit and the University of Victoria are working together to plan and create an expanded bus exchange between the current bus exchange and the Student Union Building that will see 10 new bus bays allowing for increased transit service to campus.
-Tentative completion date is September 2014.
+Completion is planned for September 2014.

 Bus routes To campus

 The University of Victoria is a major transit hub in the community.
 With more than 800 busses arriving and leaving each day, you can connect to campus from almost anywhere in the CRD.
 Up to 17,000 people use transit to get to campus each day!